RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Revise racial level adjustment/ECL--

 This component makes it so rather than certain subraces being one or more "levels behind" other characters, they get a certain penalty to XP.
-In practice, this means that these subraces don't level up that much slower than other characters early on, though at very high levels they lag behind a more.
+In practice, this means that these subraces don't level up that much slower than other characters early on, though at very high levels they lag behind a bit more.

 --Enemies give the same amount of experience regardless of the party's level--